skolenik/svyset_manifesto/README.md

 No.

 5. **Are examples of analyses need for addressing specific substantive questions provided?**
-There are a few examples, but not including analysis syntax.
+There are a few examples of data management code, but not including analysis syntax.

 6. **(Bonus) Is an executive summary of the sample design provided?**
 There is an executive summary that describes the basic sampling methodology.